NVIDIA/TensorRT-Incubator/tripy/docs/post0_developer_guides/how-to-add-new-ops.md

 from dataclasses import dataclass from typing import Tuple

-from tripy import utils
+from nvtripy import utils
-from tripy.common import datatype, device from tripy.common.exception import raise_error
+from nvtripy.common import datatype, device from nvtripy.common.exception import raise_error
-from tripy.frontend.trace.ops.base import BaseTraceOp import tripy.frontend.trace.ops.utils as op_utils
+from nvtripy.frontend.trace.ops.base import BaseTraceOp import nvtripy.frontend.trace.ops.utils as op_utils

 # Just like with `FlatIR` operators, all `Trace` operators are implemented